It’s August and school starts soon and, if you’re like me, you have no idea what it’s going to look like.

-Imagine it’s the second day of school.
-You’re finished with the rules and procedures, seating charts and get-to-know-you activities.
-Standing in front of your students, you’re ready to set the tone and framework for the next nine months of instruction.
+You’re finished with the rules and procedures and expectations for the year.
+You’re ready to set the tone and framework for the next nine months of instruction.

 The purpose of this course is to struggle with the The Big Questions of US history.